volzotan/CompressorCam/docs/about.md

 # Frequently (and infrequently) Asked Questions:

-### Can I manufacture it myself?
+### Can I manufacture it completely by myself?

 Yes!
 All necessary information including the source-files for software and hardware is on [github](https://github.com/volzotan/CompressorCam).
 However, you will need to source the fasteners, the PCB and components and the ND-filter (links are in the Bill of Materials).

+If you did build your own, I always appreciate if you get in touch with me and show me your results!

 ### Can I just print the printable parts myself?

 Yes, just let me know and I'll prepare a kit without printed parts, containing only electronics and fasteners (that's less expensive and maybe even easier when it comes to shipping internationally).

-If you did build your own, I always appreciate if you get in touch with me and show me your results!

 ### Can you assemble it for me?